 GOV.UK: Homes for Ukraine scheme: frequently asked questions

 How the Council is involved in the Homes for Ukraine scheme

-The Government has also committed to making funding available to Councils to provide support for refugees coming to the UK under the Homes for Ukraine scheme.
-Cheshire West and Chester Council will help to make sure sponsors and their guests are safe and supported, that refugees have access to services like health, education, work and benefits and that Ukrainian families are supported to integrate into local communities.
+The Government has also committed to making funding available to councils to provide support for refugees coming to the UK under the Homes for Ukraine scheme.
+The Council will help to make sure sponsors and their guests are safe and supported, that refugees have access to services like health, education, work and benefits and that Ukrainian families are supported to integrate into local communities.

-Refugees who come to Cheshire West and Chester from Ukraine, as well as from other parts of the world, may have experienced extremely traumatic events.
+Refugees who come to west Cheshire from Ukraine, as well as from other parts of the world, may have experienced extremely traumatic events.
 It is important that we respect their privacy and that they are treated with respect and dignity.

 Each individual will have different needs and we do not underestimate the challenge we face as a Council and as a community in helping to meet those needs.

 For any refugee enquiries you can get in touch via the Council's dedicated email address: email@example.com.